 - Never take insurance.

-Finding the right table
+Finding the right blackjack table on NJ gambling sites

 Be sure to look out for variations of blackjack that increase the house edge.
 Although most blackjack games follow the same rules, there are some sneaky game providers that may make slight changes that increase the house’s edge and over time will cut into your potential profits.
 These changes include: